On the U.N. Human Rights Council, Quitters Are Losers

 The United States should stay and fight, not cut and run.

-The Trump administration struck a blow to yet another multilateral institution last week when it slashed funding to the U.N.
+The Trump administration struck a blow to yet another multilateral institution this month when it slashed funding to the U.N.
 Relief and Works Agency.
 UNRWA is not a perfect institution, but it has provided critical humanitarian services, including healthcare and education, to Palestinian refugees since 1950.
 What will be next on the chopping block?
 We fear it may be the U.N.
 Human Rights Council in Geneva.

 After all, Nikki Haley, the U.S. ambassador to the U.N., has placed caustic criticism of the council near the center of the U.S. government’s current U.N. policy.
 Even before it withdrew from the U.N.
 Educational, Scientific, and Cultural Organization, turned its back on the U.N. migration compact, and lashed out at UNRWA, the Trump administration threatened to make for the exits in Geneva if the council could not meet U.S. demands.
 The White House wanted the council to tighten its election procedures to make it harder for abusive governments to join, and to get rid of a standing agenda item that singled out Israel for a unique level of criticism.